Geometry of $1$-codimensional measures in Heisenberg groups

-If $\lambda_2\geq0$, the matrix $\mathcal{Q}$ would be semi-definite.
-Since $\mathbb{K}(0,\mathcal{Q},0)$ supports a $(2n+1)$-uniform measure, Proposition \ref{rango} implies that $\text{rk}(\mathcal{Q})=1$ and Proposition \ref{rank1} implies that $\mu$ must be flat.
-Therefore we can assume without loss of generality that $\lambda_2<0$.
-Let now $k_1$ be the dimension of the eigenspace relative to the eigenvalue $1$ and $k_2$ be the dimension of the eigenspace relative to the eigenvalue $\lambda_2$.
-By assumption $k_1\geq 1$ and we can suppose without loss of generality that $k_2\geq 1$, otherwise $\mathcal{Q}$ would be semidefinite and Proposition \ref{rank1} and Proposition \ref{rango} imply that $\mu$ is flat.
-This implies, by \eqref{numbero12} that:
+If $\lambda_2\geq0$, the matrix $\mathcal{Q}$ would be semi-definite and since $\mathbb{K}(0,\mathcal{Q},0)$ supports a $(2n+1)$-uniform measure, Proposition \ref{rango} implies that $\text{rk}(\mathcal{Q})=1$ and Proposition \ref{rank1} concludes that $\mu$ must be flat.
+Therefore, we can assume without loss of generality that $\lambda_2<0$.
+Let now $k_1$ be the dimension of the eigenspace relative to the eigenvalue $\lambda_1=1$ and $k_2$ be the dimension of the eigenspace relative to the eigenvalue $\lambda_2$.
+By assumption $k_1\geq 1$ and we can suppose without loss of generality that $k_2\geq 1$, otherwise $\mathcal{Q}$ would be semidefinite and Proposition \ref{rank1} and Proposition \ref{rango} again imply that $\mu$ is flat.
+Thanks to the second identity in \eqref{numbero12} we have: